puckowski/deepequalspure/README.md

 # NgxDeepEqualsPure

 Note:
+- Please use version 0.2.5 for projects using Angular 11.0 and below.
 - Please use version 0.3.0+ for Angular 12.0+ projects.
-- Please use version 0.2.5 for projects using Angular 11.0 and below.
 - Version 0.4.0+ supports use in Web Workers (see example project in this repository).
+- Version 0.4.2 is malformed and should not be used.
 - Version 0.4.3+ supports Standalone Components.
-- Version 0.4.2 is malformed and should not be used.
+- Version 0.5.0 supports Angular 16.

 This is a package intended to provide a deep equals function for JavaScript objects without requiring numerous dependencies.
 Other packages which provide a deep equals function, like Lodash or deep-equal, require a large number of dependencies or they are themselves very large.
 This contributes to unnecessary bloat and, ultimately, poor application load performance.